 Prothena was established in December 2012 when it separated from Elan Corporation, plc with a substantial portion of its drug discovery platform.
 Our ordinary shares began trading on the Nasdaq Global Market under the symbol “PRTA” and are currently traded on the Nasdaq Global Select Market.

-Prothena focuses on what we do best – developing immunotherapy approaches that interact in novel ways with proteins that are involved in amyloid or cell adhesion diseases.
-Today, we are drawing on our deep expertise in these areas of biology to build a pipeline of investigational compounds that could deliver innovative therapies for patients.
+Today, Prothena is drawing on our deep expertise in neuroscience to build a pipeline of investigational compounds that could deliver innovative therapies for patients.